Grief

 Create rituals: Engage in rituals or memorials to honor the memory of what you have lost, which can provide a sense of closure and connection.

-Seek professional help: If grief becomes overwhelming or persistent, consider speaking with a therapist or counselor who can offer guidance and support.
+Seek professional help: If grief becomes overwhelming or persistent, consider speaking with a therapist or counsellor who can offer guidance and support.

 Be aware of: